SiavoshZarrasvand/homebrew-purgeapp/README.md

 | WebKit storage | `~/Library/WebKit/` |
 | Cookies | `~/Library/Cookies/` |

-After removing all known paths, `purgeapp` runs a final filesystem scan and reports anything it may have missed.

 ---

 ## Works even if you already deleted the app